naomitague/tbm-RHESSys-Obs/ParameterorState/Psi_air_entry.md

 	 # From Model Calibration Database
 	 # From Model Calibration Papers

-# Conceptual model of parameter variation or controls on the parameter  (for physical parameters only)
+# Conceptual or where available mathematical model of parameter variation or controls on the parameter  (for physical parameters only)
 	# Summary